 Virginia V originally operated out of the Tacoma Municipal Dock on what is now known as the Thea Foss Waterway.
 She provided daily passenger and freight service between Tacoma and Seattle, serving the small communities along the Colvos Passage route.
 Besides providing passenger and freight service, she delivered the mail and transported thousand of children to Camp Sealth for summer fun on Vashon Island.
 By 1933, Virginia V, or the "V" or "Ginny" as she was affectionately known, had logged 320,000 miles without a mishap on the route.

-The vessel was severely damaged in a violent storm while docking at the Ollala dock on Sunday, September 21, 1934.
+The vessel was severely damaged in a storm while docking at the Ollala dock on Sunday, September 21, 1934.
 This storm claimed the lives of 18 people and caused millions of dollars of damage in the Puget Sound area.
-Virginia V was beaten against the dock by 70 mile per hour winds.
-The the starboard side of the vessel's superstructure and a portion of the upper deck below the pilot house collapsed.
+Virginia V was beaten against the dock by 70 mph winds.
+The starboard side of the vessel's superstructure and a portion of the upper deck below the pilot house collapsed.
 The damage was estimated at $11,000, although no injuries to the crew or passengers were reported.
 The vessel was repaired at Lake Washington Shipyards at Houghton; work was completed in December 1934.

 The increased use of automobiles, trucks, and auto-ferries, and the resulting loss of passengers and freight, caused Virginia V to be laid up between January 1938 and April 1939.
 The company was suffering financially and saw profitable trade only during the ferry strikes of 1937 and 1939.